isaoxenaar/wherethewildthingsare/README.md

 These are the firsts so far.

 1. I have learned to use Highcharts for the first time.
-2. I have worked with Leaflet/ GeoJson for the first time.
+2. I have worked with Leaflet-GeoJson for the first time.
 3. I have made a multiline chart with tooltips in D3 for the first time.
 4. I have used an API to create a data chart for the first time.